-When a venue says they have ‘in-house AV techs’ or ‘in-house catering’, this means these things are part of their business, and there’s no need to seek an outside supply.
+When a venue says they have ‘in-house AV techs’ or ‘in-house catering’, this means these things are part of their business, and there’s no need to seek an external supplier.

-While venues will require you to pay for your upcoming event before the event date, if you incur any additional costs during your event, such as extra alcohol on the bar, or a last minute addition, this can be referred to as an ‘incidental’, which will need to be paid when the event has passed and the account is settled.
+Most venues will require you to pay for your upcoming event before the event date.
+If you incur any additional costs during your event, such as extra alcohol on the bar, or a last minute addition, this can be referred to as an ‘incidental’.
+Incidentals will need to be paid when the event has passed and the account is settled.

-This is when a large sheet or curtain is dropped to reveal a special surprise – a feature you’re often likely to see at a product launch or similar.
+This is when a large sheet or curtain is dropped to reveal a special surprise – a feature you’re often likely to see at a product launch or similar event.

 A small microphone that sticks to your body or clothing.
 Allows hands-free action from the performer/speaker.

-You’ll often see this abbreviation at events trade shows, or in the email signature of someone you may be speaking with from a venue if your event is more corporate in nature.
 It stands for Meetings, Incentives, Conferences and Exhibitions.
+You’ll often see this abbreviation at trade shows, or in the email signature of someone you may be speaking with from a venue if your event is more corporate in nature.

-Typically hosted by an organisation, business or group, networking events are typically a cocktail-style reception that encourage members from a similar industry to mingle and connect.
+Typically hosted by an organisation, business or group, networking events are often a cocktail-style reception that encourage members from a similar industry to mingle and connect.

-On Venuemob, you’ll see an event type labelled as ‘offsite’.
+One of our event types is an ‘offsite’.
 This pertains to a group of professionals attending a meeting, workshop or seminar at an external venue, separate to their office.

-Pax is just shorthand for ‘capacity’, aka the number of people that a space can fit.
+Pax is just shorthand for ‘capacity’.
+It's used in the hospitality industry often and denotes the number of people that a space can fit.

-A professional conference organiser is someone who is hired to organiser, run and manage a large scale conference or seminar.
+A professional conference organiser is someone who is hired to organise, run and manage a large scale conference or seminar.